mkong1/anduril/README.md

 run `build-all.sh`.
 This will generate `.hex` files for you, which you can then flash to your light.

 ### Caveats:
+  (using `flash_light.sh -l` with the appropriate light will select the right hex file for you)
   1. use `noctigon-kr4-nofet.hex` for KR1, anything with a E21A LEDs.
   2. use `noctigon-kr4.hex` for a D4V2 using a KR4 driver.